10 Games Exercise

 Blokus is the lone abstract on this list.
 I love abstracts and of the ones I own, this selection will might shock people the most.
 I could have just as easily chosen Azul, Patchwork, Onitama, or a handful of others.
 What got Blokus on this list is the player count and ability to play two different versions.
 A lot of abstracts only play 2 players, while Blokus plays 2, 3, or 4.
 You can also play Blokus Duo, with an altered board.
 It has probably my favorite mechanic, tile placement, and plays mean as hell.
 Azul does a lot of the same things that I just listed, but the perfect information from the get go pushes Blokus ahead.
 I've owned Blokus longer than just about any game in my collection and certainly longer than the rest of those on this list.

+I've said this before, but I'll say it again.
+If there is one game I think every single gamer should own, it's Carcassonne.
+This is another tile placement game, but this one has some area majority/control.
+Building a communal map that changes with every single game is so refreshing, compared to fixed maps in many games.
+I don't own but have played with many of the expansions.
+I think the base game is good enough to be in every collection, but if you add the Inns & Cathedrals and Traders & Builders expansions, it's the closest thing to a perfect game that you'll ever find.
 The last tile laying game on the list is The Isle of Cats.
 Unlike Blokus and Carcassonne, players are laying tiles on their own player board, instead of a communal space.
 I went with the all in pledge on Kickstarter when I backed it, so I have the expansion that allows for up to 6 players.
 There is so much to love about this game including two different types of drafting with the tiles and the cards.
 The card drafting allows players to get more end game points just for themselves or for all players.
 The puzzly nature of trying to make the various scoring options work best for you made me just adore it.
 There's also a family version of the game that makes it approachable for anyone.

 I wanted at least one dexterity game on here and since I don't own Junk Art (yet), Klask gets to take that spot.
 I just wrote about how much I LOVE this game last month, so I'm not going to go into too much detail about the game itself here.
 I debated putting this on the list solely because it's only 2 player.
 However, it plays so quickly that many people can play one another is just a few minutes.
 I picked up a second copy for only $12 on clearance, making it the 3rd game I own multiple copies of.
 The others are Circle the Wagons and coincidentally, the next game on the list.